radicle-dev/radicle-registry/DEVELOPING.md

 * `runtime` contains the Substrate runtime code that defines the ledger and lives on chain.
 * `node` contains the node code which includes the runtime code.
+* `client` contains the high-level client library for interacting with the registry through a node.
 * `subxt` contains a copy of [`subxt`][subxt], the Rust client library for substrate.
 This package serves as the base for `client`.